mikerochip/addressables-training-manual/README.md

 # Use Cases

-The official docs [have a page about this](https://docs.unity3d.com/Packages/com.unity.addressables@1.16/manual/index.html#why-use-addressable-assets), but it focuses on optimizing asset load times.
+The official docs [have a section about this](https://docs.unity3d.com/Packages/com.unity.addressables@1.16/manual/index.html#why-use-addressable-assets), but it's fairly low level.

+Usually when developers start thinking about switching to Addressables, they want a higher level set of goals that they've heard this system can help them achieve.

-Here are some business and productivity use cases.
+So, here are some business and productivity use cases:

 ## 1. Scale up your project's workflow